-In the US, many women will experience a urinary health concern at least once in their lifetimes.
-In fact, women are more likely than men to have a urinary concern, as bacteria more easily can reach the bladder due to the shorter length of the urethra in women.
+In the US, many women will experience a urinary health concern at least once in their lifetime.
+In fact, women are more likely than men to have a urinary concern, as bacteria can more easily reach the bladder due to the shorter length of the urethra in women.
 The urethra carries urine from the bladder out of the body.
 Pregnant women are at increased risk for a urinary tract concern – especially in the early weeks of pregnancy.
-Here are 5 things to know about your urinary tract during pregnancy.
+Here are 5 things to know about your urinary tract health during pregnancy.

 1. Know how urinary bacteria changes in pregnancy.

-The changing hormones in your body that support your pregnancy, also change the ratio and type of bacteria in your urinary tract.
+The changing hormones in your body that support your pregnancy also change the ratio and type of bacteria in your urinary tract.
 A growing uterus puts pressure on the bladder, sometimes making it harder to empty completely.
 Leftover urine in the bladder is a breeding ground for harmful bacteria.
-Bacteria can also spread from your bladder to your kidneys, leading to a kidney infection.
-Urinary tract bacteria that are untreated raise the risk of developing high blood pressure.
-High blood pressure can lead to preeclampsia.
-Preeclampsia can come on quickly in pregnant women and is characterized by high blood pressure, swelling, protein in the urine, headaches, and vision changes.
+Bacteria can also spread from your bladder to your kidneys, which may lead to kidney concerns.
+Urinary tract bacteria that are untreated may raise the risk of developing high blood pressure, which can lead to preeclampsia.
+Preeclampsia can come on quickly in pregnant women and is characterized by changes in blood pressure, swelling, protein in the urine, headaches, and vision changes.
 It is dangerous for both the mother and baby.

 2. Pay attention to symptoms.

 Although a pregnant woman can have a urinary tract issue and not have symptoms, it is important to take note and let your doctor know if you have pain or a burning feeling when you urinate, pressure in your lower abdomen, blood in the urine, or cloudy or smelly urine.
 Providing a urine sample is a standard part of any prenatal visit to the obstetrician, which can help detect an issue – especially if a woman is asymptomatic.
 Often times a concern may present with no symptoms and go unnoticed until it spreads to the kidneys.
 Regular check-ups can help in monitoring urinary tract health.

 3. Be aware of treatment options.